software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 14
 >
-> Create a new package `fi.haagahelia.quizzer.controller` to the `src/test/java` folder for the project's controller class tests.
+> Create a new `controller` package to the `src/test/java` folder for the project's controller class tests.
 Implement a test class within the package with the following test methods for the endpoint for _getting all (published) quizzes_:
 >
 > - `getAllQuizzesReturnsEmptyListWhenNoQuizzesExist`: send a request without saving a quiz to the database.
 Then, the response should have an empty list
 > - `getAllQuizzesReturnsListOfPublishedQuizzesWhenQuizzesExist`: save a few quizzes (both published and non-published) to the database and send a request.
 Then, the response should have a list of the saved _published quizzes_
 >
 > Create an issue for this task.

+{: .highlight }

+> To keep the tests organized, implement a separate test class for each controller class.

 {: .important-title }